 b.
 Added to the knowledge of Texas history through historical research, title research, archeology investigation, or interpretation of historical information.
 Examples of adding knowledge of Texas history could include the preparation of a National Register nomination, determination of the original design of missing architectural features, uncovering archeological evidence, or other information that reveals a property’s history.

 c.
 Shown significant progress towards completion of the project and have demonstrated excellence in historic preservation planning and / or execution.
 Examples of progress include preservation planning such as master plans, historic structures reports, historical research, architectural and engineering planning, as well as physical rehabilitation or restoration efforts.
 Historic Preservation Projects being proposed must relate to the preservation of buildings and places that are at least 50 years old.

 d.
-Gained at least one designation as a historic structure (National Register of Historic Places listing or equivalent Texas Historical Commission determination, National Historic Landmark designation, Recorded State Historic Landmark designation, State Antiquities Landmark designation, World Heritage Site designation, or designation as a historic landmark or district or as a contributing historic structure to a historic district by municipal ordinance.)
+Gained at least one designation as a historic structure (National Register of Historic Places listing or equivalent Texas Historical Commission determination, National Historic Landmark designation, Recorded State Historic Landmark designation, State Antiquities Landmark designation, World Heritage Site designation, designation as a historic landmark, district, or contributing structure to a historic district by municipal ordinance.)

 e.
 Have a minimum proposed project budget of $100,000.00.

 Applicants understand and agree to the following requirements:

 a.
 Applicants must complete the nomination application forms in their given format without alteration to preset font, text size, and character limits in place.

 b.
 The organizations being nominated applying for the award receiving the funds must show organizational capacity and experience to complete the Historic Preservation Project.

 c.
 The property of the Historic Preservation Project must be owned by the organization being nominated for the award.
 (Long-term lease agreements will not qualify as ownership under the terms of this application.
 For more information, see "Are there exceptions to the property ownership stipulation?" in FAQ section.)